-The story is about a young emperor, named Kuzco, who wants to build a summer resort for his 18th birthday.
+A young emperor, named Kuzco, wants to build a summer resort for his 18th birthday.
 Then Pacha, a caring peasant as well as the village leader, whom Kuzco doesn’t respect, complains about him building the resort on his hut.
 But Kuzco couldn’t care less.

 Meanwhile, his advisor, Yzma, wants to become the next ruler.
 She creates a potion that she intends to kill him with.
 But he gets turned into a llama instead.

 While unconscious, after transforming into a llama, Kronk, who assists Yzma, carries Kuzco in a sack… only to discover that he’s alive.
 He dumps him into a cart, which happens to belong to Pacha.

 After Pacha recognizes Kuzco as a llama, Kuzco asks him to take him back to the palace.
 But he refuses – unless Kuzco changes his plans to not build his resort on top of his hut.

 Kuzco won’t accept the deal; so, Pacha gives up with him, and he runs off into a jungle.

 Meanwhile, back at the palace, everyone thinks Kuzco had lost his life.
 There is even a funeral scene, similar to that part in The Lion King, after Mufasa dies, where Yzma gives a speech about Kuzco, and then her people take over as she becomes queen.

 There are many great moments from this film.
 I loved the idea of a theme-song guy for the movie’s opening as well as the clever and humorous dialogue.